JoshuaThadi/Integrated-Development-Environment/README.md

-<p align="left">Neovim is a hyper-extensible, terminal-based text editor built for modern development.
+<h4 align="left">Neovim is a hyper-extensible, terminal-based text editor built for modern development.
 This professional setup transforms Neovim into a full-featured, lightweight, and highly performant IDE.
-This repository contains my Neovim configuration, optimized for performance, modern plugins, and a smooth development experience 🎯.</p>
+This repository contains my Neovim configuration, optimized for performance, modern plugins, and a smooth development experience 🎯.</h4>

 <h3 align="left">Features 🔥</h3>
 <p align="left">